-The Omni Barton Creek Resort & Spa, which recently completed a stunning $150 million renovation, is an official hotel of the PGA Tour.
+The Omni Barton Creek Resort & Spa is an official hotel of the PGA Tour.
 Not surprising, considering the Omni is home to four championship golf courses that are all top ranked by Golf Digest.
 Get golfing tips from the on-site pros at the renowned Barton Creek Golf Academy.

 Enjoy views of the Austin city skyline as you play through at the renovated Morris Williams Golf Course.
 Named for local golfing legend Morris Williams, Jr., the course features elevated, contoured greens and rolling terrain.
 There’s also a driving range and putting greens for practice, or just relax in a rocking chair on the clubhouse porch.

 Falconhead Golf Club.
 Courtesy of Lakeway Resort and Spa.

 Lakeway Resort and Spa overlooks the shimmering waters of Lake Travis in Texas Hill Country.
 Make this family-friendly resort your base as you plan a weekend of golfing at the nearby Falconhead Golf Club or the Lakeway Country Club, home to two premier golf courses known for their fantastic holes, dramatic elevations and breathtaking Hill Country views.